pandaboi612/blooket-hacks-1/Global/README.md

 # Global

-All these cheats in the folder can be used outside games
+All these cheats in the folder can be used outside games.

 # addRewards.js

-Note: **This cheat also includes adding max xp for the day**
+Note: **This cheat also includes adding max xp for the day.**

 ### Get the script from the file [addRewards.js](https://raw.githubusercontent.com/Jude-Gideon/Blooket/main/Global/addRewards.js)